Continuing Education Activity

 The pathophysiology of odontogenic cysts depends on the type of cyst.

-• Periapical cysts occur through an inflammatory process from non-vital teeth.
-Apical inflammation occurs due to a bacterial infection and/or pulpal necrosis and will form granulation tissue.
-The inflamed granulation tissue causes increased osmotic pressure that leads to the proliferation of the residual rest of Malassezia.[1][2]
+- Periapical cysts occur through an inflammatory process from non-vital teeth.
+Apical inflammation occurs due to a bacterial infection and/or pulpal necrosis, forming granulation tissue.
+The inflamed granulation tissue causes increased osmotic pressure, leading to the proliferation of the residual rest of Malassezia.[1][2]

-• Dentigerous cysts are developmental in origin and associated with an impacted tooth, which has failed to erupt.
+- Dentigerous cysts are developmental in origin and associated with an impacted tooth that has failed to erupt.
 A dentigerous cyst develops as fluid accumulates between the enamel epithelium and dental enamel; the fluid dilates the dental follicles and ultimately prevents eruption.[7]

-• Lateral periodontal cysts are developmental in origin and arise from rests of the dental lamina at the lateral aspect of the root surface.[6]
+- Lateral periodontal cysts are developmental in origin and arise from the dental lamina's rests at the root surface's lateral aspect.[6]

-• Odontogenic keratocysts are developmental in origin and arise from the rests of the dental lamina.[2]
+- Odontogenic keratocysts are developmental and arise from the rest of the dental lamina.[2]

-• Orthokeratinizing odontogenic cysts are developmental in origin and arise from the rests of the dental lamina.[2]
+- Orthokeratinizing odontogenic cysts are developmental and arise from the rest of the dental lamina.[2]

 Histopathology